Small 6 Inch Cherry Vanilla Layer Cake with a cherry filling in between two layers of vanilla cake from scratch. Made in 6 inch round cake pans.

 - On low speed add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
 Drain the cherries and stir into the batter.

 - Divide the batter between the two cake pans and bake 30-35 minutes or until the tops are brown and a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert cakes onto cooling racks.
 Cool completely.

-- Right before assembling, make the whipped cream: In a small bowl, add the water.
+- Right before assembling: In a small bowl, add the water.
 Sprinkle gelatin over top and let sit 5 minutes.
 Once set, microwave for 10 seconds or until gelatin turns to liquid.

-- Place one cake layer on a cake stand or plate.
+- If the cakes are not flat, trim the tops.
+Place one cake on a stand or plate.
 Spread cherry jam on top (you may not use it all).
 Spread half of the whipped cream on top.
-Top with the remaining cake layer.
-Add the remaining whipped cream on top.
+Top with the remaining cake.
+Add the remaining whipped cream.

 - Store the cake covered in the refrigerator.
 For best results, let the cake sit at room temperature for 30 minutes before serving.